SolarCity: "Solar by Degree" project

 The company is involved in a case concerning Martin Shain, the lead energy consultant in a solar power project at two Oregon universities.
 Shain was indicted for forgery in Marion County in August 2016.
 He is a consultant for BacGen Technologies in Seattle, a key player in the controversial $24 million "Solar by Degree" project and is accused of "creating a phony invoice from a fictional subcontractor that was pivotal in getting nearly $12 million in tax credits from the Oregon Department of Energy".
-The project began in 2013 and was sponsored by the Oregon University System; thousands of solar panels, generating millions of kilowatt hours of energy per year, were constructed on 21 acres on the campuses of Oregon State University and the Oregon Institute of Technology in Klamath Falls.
+The project began in 2013 and was sponsored by the Oregon University System; thousands of solar panels, generating millions of kilowatt hours of energy per year, were constructed on 21 acres on the campuses of Oregon State University in Corvallis and the Oregon Institute of Technology in Klamath Falls.

 The state's case revolves around two documents, which include an invoice from Solar Foundations Systems dated February 25, 2011, and a December 2011 letter signed by Ryan Davies, the former head of RedCo, a Utah-based company, which was the second developer on the project.
 According to KOIN-TV, "The Davies letter reported $210,000 had been spent toward the project and that construction was progressing."
 The Solar Foundations invoice contains details of the construction of solar arrays.
 The invoice was necessary to provide proof of work on the project to get tax credits from the state.
 The "Solar by Degree" project received the tax credits, but it was later shown that the company named on the invoice, Solar Foundations, does not exist.
 In addition, Davies claims he did not write nor has ever seen the RedCo letter in question and that his name was forged.
 Relying on this evidence, the state claims Shain forged both documents.
 Shain denies forging the invoice and claims it was given to him by someone else involved in the project.
 The tax credits involved were given to SolarCity, the third developer in the project, along with its financial backers.
 According to The Oregonian, "Those backers provide upfront financing for the projects in exchange for a share of the project revenues and the federal and state tax credits, which they can use to offset their own taxes."
-SolarCity stated, "We financed and constructed the projects in accord with the requirements of the Oregon Department of Energy."
+SolarCity said, "We financed and constructed the projects in accord with the requirements of the Oregon Department of Energy."
 The company argues that the state hired Shain, and it had no knowledge of the phony documents in question; otherwise, it would have not pursued the endeavor.